 - In seventh grade, the thematic curricular journey continues with the study of cultural interdependence launched by the Columbian Exchange in the late 15th century.

 - Eighth grade students conduct a deep investigation of constitutional issues in the United States, focusing specifically on civic ideals and practices of citizenship in a democratic society.

 All-school theme is a common unit of study that unites the whole school as a community of learners.
 It is an organic, ever-changing part of the curriculum.
 We appreciate the opportunity to try out new ideas.
 Over the years, we have chosen many different kinds of themes, and we have experimented with a variety of structures regarding use of time and types of groupings.

 The process of selecting an all-school theme usually begins in the spring of the previous year, when our rising eighth graders brainstorm possible themes.
-Student recommendations are presented to faculty and staff, who, after much discussion, members for the all-school theme that they feel best fits the needs and interests of the school community.
+Student recommendations are presented to faculty and staff, who, after much discussion, choose the theme that they feel best fits the needs and interests of the school community.

-All-school themes have included the Circa 1492: Clash of Cultures; City Hall; Cosmos; Fairy Tales; The Forest; Mad Science; The Odyssey; Poetry; and The Underground.
+All-school themes have included the Circa 1492: Clash of Cultures; City Hall; The Cosmos; Fairy Tales; The Forest; Mad Science; The Odyssey; Poetry; and The Underground.
 We invite you to read an alumna's perspective on all-school theme.